 Cultural fit with your company

-Their financial health
+Their financial health and stability

 After that comes setting up the contract and legal framework.